theClarkSell/HTML5-Compiler/2- HTML5 Core/readme.md

 			}
 		})();

-2. In this case, we're using Modernizr to check the `inputtypes` `date` property, which will return true if the date type is suported, and false if it isn't.
+2. In this case, we're using Modernizr to check the `inputtypes` `date` property, which will return true if the date type is supported, and false if it isn't.
 If the date type isn't supported, we can use jQuery UI to provide a datepicker for us.
 Add the following line in place of the `//Add jQuery UI DatePicker here` comment:

 	`$('input[type=Date]').datepicker();`